benjaminrose/MC-Age/readme.rst

 To reproduce this work, you can follow the ``install`` section of .travis.yml.
 I would recommend following FSPS's instructions rather then using the ``.travis.Makefile``.
 The required packages are in the ``requirements.txt`` file and work nicely with ``pip install -r requirements.txt``.
 To reproduce the plots, you will also need . . .

-My research was conducted with python 3.5.2, numpy 1.11.2, scipy 0.18.1, emcee 2.2.1, astropy 1.3, pandas 0.20.1, docpot 0.6.2, FSPS commit ae31b2f_, python-fsps commit 6b775a4_, but should compile with the latest versions of each of these, as tested by Travis-CI.
+My research was conducted with python 3.5.2, numpy 1.11.2, scipy 0.18.1, emcee 2.2.1, astropy 1.3, pandas 0.20.1, docpot 0.6.2, FSPS commit ae31b2f_, python-fsps commit 6b775a4_, but should "compile" with the latest versions of each of these, as tested by Travis-CI.

 .. _ae31b2f: https://github.com/cconroy20/fsps/commit/ae31b2f63d865354ce944e5c22eba6e93e01e67d
 .. _6b775a4: https://github.com/dfm/python-fsps/commit/6b775a46cb1cceac145cf08f234f52e04385f001